SaaS Copywriting Secret: Let The Customer Write Everything

 Today I wanted to write an article but couldn’t immediately think of a topic.

-(Bare with me, I’m going somewhere.)
+(Bear with me, I’m going somewhere.)

 So instead of blinking at my flashing cursor, I opened Quora to spark some ideas.